Turkey and Greece hit by severe earthquake | DW | 30.10.2020

 Parts of Turkey and Greece were shaken by a strong earthquake on Friday.

-The earthquake, whose initial magnitude was estimated to be between 6.7 and 7.0, struck the Aegean Sea.

-Areas of western Turkey and several eastern Greek islands, as well as the capital Athens, reported shaking.
+The earthquake struck in the Aegean Sea, rattling areas of western Turkey and several eastern Greek islands, as well as the capital Athens.
+Tremors were also felt in Bulgaria.

+Turkey's Disaster and Emergency Management Presidency said the earthquake's magnitude was 6.6, while the US Geological Survey placed its magnitude higher at 7.0.

+Shortly after the earthquake hit, reports rolled in of collapsed buildings and substantial damage in the western Turkish city of Izmir.

-Turkey's Interior Ministry reported that six buildings in the western Izmir city were destroyed.
-The mayor later reported that at least 20 buildings had been destroyed.
+Turkey's Interior Ministry reported that six buildings were destroyed, while the city's major reported at least 20 buildings had collapsed.

 Local Turkish media showed the wreckage of a multiple story building, with people climbing on top of the rubble.

+"A tsunami cannot be ruled out," Greek seismologist Efthymis Lekkas told Greek state broadcaster ERT.
+"It is an event that is evolving."

+Water rose above the dock in the main harbor of the island, flooding the streets of Samos.

-In Greece, there were no immediate reports of victims, although several buildings were reported damaged.
+There were no immediate reports of victims, although the walls of several homes collapsed and other buildings were reported damaged.

-"A tsunami cannot be ruled out," Greek seismologist Efthymis Lekkas told AFP.
+This is a developing story and will be updated as more information emerges.

 rs/sms (AP, AFP, Reuters)